G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for your-instance.md

 ---
 title: customize-initial-setup-for-your-instance
 displayName: 'Customize initial setup'
-published: false
+published: true
 order: 15
 toc:
-    '--1--Why automate the initial setup?': why-automate-the-initial-setup
+    --1--Why Automate the Initial Setup?: "why-automate-the-initial-setup"
-    '--1--What is cloud-init?': what-is-cloud-init
+    --2--From the UI Panel: "from-the-ui-panel"
-    '--1--Available options': null
+    --2--From Gcore’s API: "from-gcore-s-api"
-    '--2--Set a password': set-a-password-for-a-instance
+    --2--From Terraform: "from-terraform"
-    '--2--Create a user': create-a-user
+    --1--What is Cloud-init?: what-is-cloud-init
-    '--2--Configure groups': configure-user-groups
+    --1--Set a Password: "set-a-password-for-an-instance"
-    '--2--Add an SSH key': add-an-ssh-key
+    --1--Create a User: "create-a-user"
-    '--2--Install packages': add-repositories-and-install-packages
+    --1--Configure Groups: "configure-user-groups"
-    '--2--Write files': write-files
+    --1--Add an SSH Key: "add-an-ssh-key"
-    '--2--Configure network interfaces': configure-network-interfaces
+    --1--Add Repositories and Install Packages: "add-repositories-and-install-packages"
-    '--2--Add repositories': add-repositories-and-install-packages
+    --1--Write files: "write-files"
-slugs:
+    --1--Configure Network Interfaces: "configure-network-interfaces"
-    - ___UNPUBLISHED___lj2l332f_ZQGjJ5ZHNArbZ2S2oWiGlqchvmTsHdh2
+    --1--Want to Learn More?: "want-to-learn-more-about-virtual-instances"

 ---

 # Customize the Initial Setup for Your Instance

-## Why automate the initial setup?
+## Why Automate the Initial Setup?

-Automating the initial setup saves time and effort, eliminates manual tasks, reduces errors, ensures consistency, enables scalability, and allows for focusing on more valuable tasks.
-That's where the **User Data** field in the virtual instance setup page can assist you.
+Automating the initial setup saves time and effort, eliminates manual tasks, reduces errors, ensures consistency, enables scalability, and allows you to focus on more valuable tasks.
+This is where the User Data field in the virtual instance setup page can assist you.
 By using the User Data field, you can:

 - Set a password for a VM
 - Create a user